Master Engineering Systems: Automotive Systems Full-time

 Part of the Master in Engineering Systems

 Automotive Systems is a track within the Master in Engineering Systems.
 So when you apply on Studielink you choose Engineering Systems.
 Then you indicate the track you wish to follow.
 In this case, Automotive Systems.
-Other tracks in the Master in Engineering Systems are: Sustainable Energy, Control Systems, Embedded Systems and Smart Manufacturing (available from September 2023).
+Other tracks in the Master in Engineering Systems are: Sustainable Energy, Control Systems and Embedded Systems.

 Study in part-time?